CelsoUliana/CSharp-Genetic-String-Algorithm/README.md

 # CSharp-Genetic-String-Algorithm
-A simple C# implementation of a genetic string algorithm.
+A simple C# implementation of a genetic string algorithm made with OOP.
 Made to work with online C# compilers (single file) Such as [.NET fiddle](https://dotnetfiddle.net/).

 Works with strings in general, just need to alter the alphabet (represents all possible characters for the problem, could be binary for example).